What Is Hyperacusis?

-Individuals with hyperacusis have difficulty tolerating sounds which do not seem loud to others, such as the noise from running faucet water, riding in a car, walking on leaves, dishwasher, fan on the refrigerator, shuffling papers.
-Although all sounds may be perceived as too loud, high frequency sounds may be particularly troublesome.
+Individuals with hyperacusis have difficulty tolerating sounds that do not seem loud to others, such as the noise from running faucet water, riding in a car, walking on leaves, dishwasher, fan on the refrigerator, shuffling papers.
+Although all sounds may be perceived as too loud, high-frequency sounds may be particularly troublesome.

 Prevalence And Causes Of Hyperacusis